 Quick Answer

-Quick Answer: Bankers evaluate three dimensions when recommending how a company should raise capital: organizational structures (C corp, S corp, limited liability company, limited partnership, trust, master limited partnership, real estate investment trust, private equity fund, government), investor types (mutual funds, hedge funds, venture capital, private equity, qualified institutional buyers with $100 million in securities, qualified purchasers with $5 million individual / $25 million institutional), and transaction types (debt versus equity versus hybrid; public versus private; primary versus secondary; initial public offering versus follow-on versus private investment in public equity).
+Quick Answer: Bankers evaluate three dimensions for capital-raising choices: organizational structure (C corp, S corp, limited liability company, limited partnership, and other entity types), investor eligibility (qualified institutional buyers with $100 million in securities; qualified purchasers with $5 million individual or $25 million institutional), and transaction type (debt versus equity versus hybrid; public versus private; primary versus secondary).

-00 million in securities, qualified purchasers with $5 million individual / $25 million institutional), and transaction types (debt versus equity versus hybrid; public versus private; primary versus secondary; initial public offering versus follow-on versus private investment in public equity).After matching investors to strategies, the next layer is matching securities to issuers and to the investor base allowed to buy them.
+00 million in securities; qualified purchasers with $5 million individual or $25 million institutional), and transaction type (debt versus equity versus hybrid; public versus private; primary versus secondary).After matching investors to strategies, the next layer is matching securities to issuers and to the investor base allowed to buy them.

 The legal form an issuer takes shapes what it can offer and which investors can buy.